ctrl-exec - High Availability

 - HAProxy

 - L4 or L7 TCP proxy.
-Configure a backend pool of ctrl-exec hosts with health checks on port 7443. mTLS passthrough (L4 mode) requires no cert configuration on the load balancer.
+Configure a backend pool of dispatcher hosts with health checks on port 7443. mTLS passthrough (L4 mode) requires no cert configuration on the load balancer.

 - keepalived